ripienaar/mc-plugins/agent/libvirt/README.md

 An mco application is included that wraps arond the basic capabilities of the agent for full details see _mco virt --help_

+You need the ruby libvirt bindings installed, tested with version 0.3.0

 Hypervisor / Domain Information:
 -----------------------
 <pre>